mvanduijker/laravel-transactional-mails/README.md

 Send your mails after database transaction is committed.

-Will fix issue when you want to send an e-mail within a transaction and the transaction fails, the mail would have been send.
+This package prevents for e-mails being sent within a transaction when the transaction fails.
+It will buffer the emails (or queued emails) and sends (or queues) them after the transaction is committed.
-Also when queueing a mail within a transaction and the queue picks up the mail before the transaction has been committed, the mail might have incomplete data.
+Especially sending emails in the background within a transaction and the job picks up the email before the transaction has committed the job might retrieve invalid data.

 ## Installation